 Schoolcraft College is an equal opportunity employer.
 It is the policy of the college to comply with all applicable local, state and federal laws governing fair employment.
-It is also the policy of Schoolcraft College that no person shall, on the basis of race, religion, color, gender, gender identity, transgender status, age, marital status, physical or mental disability, sexual orientation, national or ethnic origin, veteran status, pregnancy status, height, weight, genetic information, arrest record, or socio-economic status, be subjected to discrimination during or be excluded from participating in or be denied the benefits of any program or activity or in employment.
+It is also the policy of Schoolcraft College that no person shall, on the basis of race, color, national origin, gender, age, marital status or disability be excluded for participation in, denied the benefits of, or be subjected to discrimination during any program, activity or in employment.